AmritaCSN/Preetish_IoMT-SIEM/README.md

    </group>
    EOF
    ```
-4. Ingesting benign and malicious Logs to wazuh
+## Step 4 - Ingesting benign and malicious Logs to wazuh
    ```bash
    echo "Starting ingestion of IoMT logs..."
       for file in batch_*.jsonl; do